Advanced Operations

 - 🔷 Go

-// Send messages in the session
+// Send multiple messages in the same session

-let response1 = chat.send_message_in_session(
+let response1 = client.chat_message(

-"What's the price of ekoDB Pro?",
+ChatMessageRequest::new("What's the price of ekoDB Pro?")

 ).await?;

-let response2 = chat.send_message_in_session(
+let response2 = client.chat_message(

-"What features does it include?",
+ChatMessageRequest::new("What features does it include?")

 ).await?;

-// Get session history
+// Get session message history

-let messages = chat.get_session_messages(&session.id).await?;
+let messages = client.get_chat_session_messages(

-println!("Total messages: {}", messages.len());
+println!("Total messages: {}", messages.messages.len());

-# Send messages in the session
+# Send multiple messages in the same session

-response1 = chat.send_message_in_session(
+response1 = await client.chat_message(

-"What's the price of ekoDB Pro?",
+"What's the price of ekoDB Pro?"

 )

-response2 = chat.send_message_in_session(
+response2 = await client.chat_message(

-"What features does it include?",
+"What features does it include?"

 )